sarvagnakadiya/uni-v3-script/ReadMe.md

 - notice that liquidity is constant between two dashed lines (a difference of 10 ticks)
 - liquidity is never midway or half way of the tick space
 - different tick space or range has different liquidity available at that tick space

+# What does tick represent

+Ticks are related directly to price

+to convert tick T -> price

+take 1.0001 \*\* T